 Conveyor belts are commonly used across many industries to move goods and materials.
 However, their many moving parts and the machinery required to keep them working present a risk to the workers using them.
-Construction workers, dock workers, airline workers, and factory workers are just some of people using conveyors belts every day.
+Construction workers, dock workers, airline workers, and factory workers are just some of people using conveyor belts every day.
 When workers have been well trained and are not overworked or fatigued, and the conveyor belt machinery is kept in good working order, the risk of injury is minimized.
 However, there are many factors that can lead to serious and fatal injuries.

 There are many different types of conveyor belts including belt, chain, roller, screw, and overhead conveyors.
-Risk level can vary due to the differences in construction and moving parts involved, but the main causes of accidents remain the same.
+Risk levels can vary due to the differences in construction and moving parts involved, but the main causes of accidents remain the same.
 The following are some of the causes of conveyor belt accidents:

 Conveyor belt accidents can result in many different types of injuries ranging in severity; among the most common are:

 Employers have a responsibility to minimize the risks of working with dangerous machinery.
 Ideally, the design of the work area should eliminate exposure to hazards such as nip points, shear points, and other moving parts.
 Where this is not possible, guards or other protective devices should be installed, including barriers, grating fences, enclosures, and other obstructions.
 Secondary safety measures include protection such as emergency stop cables that run the entire length of the belt.